openhab/openhab-addons/bundles/org.openhab.binding.magentatv/README.md

 The receiver needs to be powered on to get discovered.

 Once the receiver is discovered it can be added from the Inbox.
-Make sure to set `udn` in the Thing configuration after adding the new thing, see section Thing Configuration.
+Make sure to set `userId` in the Thing configuration after adding the new thing, see section Thing Configuration.

 Note:
 The binding uses the network settings in openHAB's system configuration to determine the local IP address.